Berin-caglar/Berin-caglar/README.md

-<h1 align="center">Hi 👋, I'm Berin :) </h1>  Welcome to my GitHub Repository!
+<h1 align="center">Hi 👋, I'm Berin :)</h1>
-<h3 align="center"> I am an aspiring Data Science Student at University of Applied Sciences Neu-Ulm where I delve into the fascinating world of data science, sharing my projects and insights as I embark on this enriching learning journey!" </h3>
+<h3 align="center">Welcome to my GitHub Repository!<br>I am an aspiring Data Science Student at University of Applied Sciences Neu-Ulm where I delve into the fascinating world of data science, sharing my projects and insights as I embark on this enriching learning journey!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">